-On 31 October 2013, the Company acquired the remaining 49.75% equity interest in Topweb Sdn.
+In the previous financial year, the Company acquired the remaining 49.75% equity interest in Topweb Sdn.
 Bhd. ("TWSB") for a cash consideration of RM135,000.
-Consequently, TWSB is a wholly-owned subsidiary of the Company.
-The difference between the considerations and the carrying value of the interest acquired of RM136,825 is reflected in equity as discount received from acquisition of non-controlling interests.
+Consequently, TWSB became a wholly-owned subsidiary of the Company.
+The difference between the consideration and the carrying value of the interest acquired of RM136,825 is reflected in equity as discount received from acquisition of non-controlling interests.